gatsbyjs/gatsby/docs/blog/2018-06-26-card-sort-results/index.md

 One solution that occurred to me is to bring Deployment & Hosting to top level navigation as their own category, since there was so little agreement on where to put them.

-> ***NOTE*** If you look at the data, the number of unique categorizations isn’t always a useful number, because Optimal Sort considers “getting started” and “get started” to be different categories even though a human eye can see they are essentially the same.
-In the case of these deployment docs, however, the 28 categories are almost all *truly unique*.
+> ***NOTE:*** If you look at the data, the number of unique categorizations isn’t always a useful number, because Optimal Sort considers “getting started” and “get started” to be different categories even though a human eye can see they are essentially the same.
+However, in the case of these deployment docs, there were 28 categories and many of them are *truly unique*.

 ### Core Concepts vs. Advanced Guides

 There was quite a bit of overlap in the docs people assigned to these two categories.
 This is probably because the two categories have a close relationship with each other; they work in harmony to help Gatsby users build at an advanced level.
 For example, if you read about how Gatsby works with GraphQL in “Core Concepts,” there is a high chance you’ll want to start playing with GraphQL queries and find examples of these in “Advanced Guides.”
-I’m not entirely sure how to reflect this close relationship in the docs; the most straightforward way is probably for each doc in “Core Concepts” to have a list of relevant links in Advanced Guides, and vice versa.
+I’m not entirely sure how to reflect this close relationship in the docs; the most straightforward way is probably for each doc in “Core Concepts” to have a list of relevant links in "Advanced Guides," and vice versa.

 Here’s a sampling of docs that people associate with both categories:
 * Search engine optimization (SEO)